-Professor Sara Goodkind earned a PhD in social work and sociology, a graduate certificate in women’s studies, and an MSW, all from the University of Michigan.
+Professor Sara Goodkind earned a PhD in social work and sociology, a graduate certificate in women’s studies, and an MSW, all from the University of Michigan, as well as a BA in sociology from Amherst College.
+Her primary appointment is in the School of Social Work, and she holds affiliated appointments in the Department of Sociology and the Gender, Sexuality, and Women’s Studies Program.

-With Kimberly Booth, Dr. Goodkind is co-convener of the Black Girls Equity Alliance Juvenile Justice Workgroup.
-The BGEA is focused on eradicating inequities affecting Black girls in Allegheny County, and the juvenile justice workgroup is leading collaborative efforts aimed at systemic changes that disrupt pathways to juvenile justice for Black youth
+With Kimberly Booth, Dr. Goodkind is co-convener of the Black Girls Equity Alliance Juvenile Justice Action Team.
+The BGEA is focused on eradicating inequities affecting Black girls in Allegheny County, and the juvenile justice workgroup is leading collaborative efforts aimed at systemic changes that disrupt pathways to juvenile justice for Black youth.

-Dr. Goodkind is part of the Pittsburgh Wage Study team, which documents the experiences of low-wage workers and the impacts of incremental wage increases on their and their families’ well-being.
-This longitudinal, mixed-methods study is aimed at generating understanding to support advocates, policy makers, and employers in ensuring that Pittsburgh is a livable city for all of its residents.
+Dr. Goodkind is co-principal investigator of the Pittsburgh Wage Study team, which documents the experiences of low-wage workers and the impacts of incremental wage increases on their and their families’ well-being.
+This longitudinal, mixed-methods study is aimed at generating understanding to support policy makers, advocates, and employers in ensuring that all workers are paid a living wage.

 Goodkind, S., Brinkman, B., & Elliott, K. (2020).
 Redefining resilience and reframing resistance: Empowerment programming with Black girls to address societal inequities.
 Behavioral Medicine, 46(3-4), 317-329.